 PE 343 Elementary School Physical Education Content, Methods and Assessment I

 This course is an examination of the teaching techniques, strategies, practical applications, and methods commonly used by master teachers of elementary physical education (K6), according to NASPE standards.
 Emphasis is placed upon lesson and unit planning, evaluation procedures, class and behavior management, teaching strategies, health promotion concepts, assessment, reflection, and the importance of physical education as an integral part of general education.
-Prerequisites: EDUC 185/215, PE 247, or consent of instructor.
+Prerequisites: EDUC 185/215, PE 247, and admission to the Teacher Education Program (TEP).

 PE 344 Elementary School Physical Education Content, Methods, and Assessment II

 This course is designed to study the dynamic and rapidly changing field of elementary physical education (grades K6), while acknowledging that the motor domain is integral to the complete education process.
 Current trends, assessment techniques, components of the elementary physical education program, core content, and NASPE standards will be discussed.
 Emphasis is placed upon developmentally appropriate physical education content: movement experiences and body mechanics; fundamental locomotor, non-locomotor and manipulative skills; fitness activities; rhythmic activities; stunts and tumbling; simple games and relays; sport skills and activities.
 Prerequisites: admission to the Teacher Education Program (TEP), PE 343 and EDUC 366.

 PE 345 Middle/Secondary School Physical Education Content, Methods and Assessment I

 This course provides the knowledge, theory and practical application of physical education within the middle and secondary school setting, according to NASPE standards.
 Students will explore various teaching techniques, class and behavior management strategies, and methods used to teach and evaluated middle and high school students.
 Students will: 1) design and implement course unit and lesson plans; 2) develop appropriate skill practice sessions; 3) evaluate activities and cognitive knowledge appropriate for middle and secondary students; and 4) discuss the importance of becoming a reflective practitioner.
-Prerequisite: PE 343, or consent of instructor.
+Prerequisites: admission to the Teacher Education Program (TEP) and PE 343.

-PE 346 Middle/Secondary School Physical Education Content, Methods & Assessment II
+PE 346 Middle/Secondary School Physical Education Content, Methods and Assessment II

 This course will provide students with the knowledge and understanding required to develop quality middle and high school physical education programs, according to NASPE standards.
 Applications of fundamental movements in traditional sports and games, adventure activities, and lifetime or leisure-oriented activities will be examined.
 Students will: 1) develop a conceptual and practical understanding of health-related fitness, as well as an awareness of the vital role that physical education plays in assisting students in maintaining health-related fitness levels; 2) refine the skills and knowledges needed to select physical activities that are appropriate for middle and high school students; and 3) develop knowledge of assessment, evaluation, and grading procedures appropriate for the content presented.
-Prerequisites: admission to the Teacher Education Program (TEP), PE 345 and EDUC 366, or consent of instructor.
+Prerequisites: admission to the Teacher Education Program (TEP), PE 345 and EDUC 366.